15 best to do in Sidmouth, Devon in 2023

 An atmospheric house basking in stunning countryside, Killerton House is one of the best national trust properties in Devon.

-It dates back to the 18th century, and was donated donated to the National Trust in 1944 by the Acland family.
+It dates back to the 18th century and was donated to the National Trust in 1944 by the Acland family.

 Along with historic rooms, the house boasts a collection of historic fashion.